Nyzl/cj-data/README.md

 ## The code

-this bit will explain how it works
+this bit will explain how it all works, but it's yet to be written

 ## Authors